rethree/async/README.md

 `Task`s themselves do not modify the native promise continuation flow meaning once `then` method of a completed task is entered the world of unsafe possibilities opens again.
 This is where `Continuation` comonad comes handy as it:

-- will return the first faulty set of results to the caller (while ignoring further continuations);
+- will return the first faulty set of results to the caller (while not triggering further continuations);
 - won't expose native `then` method until the last continuation returns;
 - ensures options are used as result types (at `TypeScript` level);